 Peter Horn directs Pew’s work on policy, markets, and enforcement as part of Pew’s ending illegal fishing project.
 His efforts include helping countries best quantify levels of illegal, unregulated, and unreported fishing activity, and managing a surveillance system developed in conjunction with Satellite Applications Catapult, a platform to help authorities detect suspicious activity.

-Horn joined Pew after serving for more than 30 years in the British Royal Navy, where he reached the rank of commander.
-He served in the Fishery Protection Squadron as well as in strategic planning and intelligence, carrying out some of these duties from the British Embassy in Washington.
-His 17 years at sea included commanding the HMS Middleton and led to deployments throughout the Atlantic, Middle East, and parts of Asia.
-He also did workforce planning for nearly 10,000 personnel.Horn received a Member of the Most Excellent Order of the British Empire award in 1998.
-He holds a master’s degree in intelligence and security studies from the University of Salford in the United Kingdom.
+Horn joined Pew in 2015 after serving for more than 30 years in the British Royal Navy, where he reached the rank of commander.
+He served in the Fishery Protection Squadron as well as strategic planning and intelligence.
+Horn commanded HMS Middleton and led deployments throughout the Atlantic, Middle East, and parts of Asia.
+He was invested as a Member of the Most Excellent Order of the British Empire in 1998.